scaleoutsystems/fedn/README.md

 ![alt text](https://thumb.tildacdn.com/tild6637-3937-4565-b861-386330386132/-/resize/560x/-/format/webp/FEDn_logo.png)
 ## What is FEDn?
 FEDn is an open source framework for Federated Machine Learning (FedML), developed and maintained by Scaleout Systems.

+FEDn is modular and enables developers to configure and deploy FedML networks for different use-cases and deployment scenarios, ranging from cross-silo to cross-device.

-*Warning, this is an experimental version of the software.
+*Warning, this is an early version of the software.
 Do not use as is for production scenarios!*

 ## Why use FEDn?